skunkworxdark/XYGrid_nodes/README.md

 These nodes add the following to InvokeAI:
 - Generate grids of images from multiple input images.
 - Create XY grid images with labels from parameters.
 - Split images into overlapping tiles for processing.
-(Embiggen/Super Resolution workflow is the best use case so far)
+(Embiggen/Super Resolution workflow)
 - Recombine image tiles into a single output image blending the seams between the image tiles.

 The nodes include: